Lie theory of finite simple groups and the Roth property: Computer verifications for simple groups

 \subsection{Eigenspaces and irrep decompositions}

-For this problem we find some additional limiting factors.
-The computation of the characteristic polynomial and the determination of the eigenvalues gets slow and as the size of the conjugacy classes increase.
-The eigenvalues with their corresponding multiplicity have been computed for all the listed groups.
-That computation has revealed that the Killing form appears to be positive definite whenever it comes from a conjugacy class consisting of involutions, plus the mutually inverse classes 3A and 3B of elements of order 3 and centralizer of size 648 in the unitary group $PSU(4,2)$.
-Thus to the level visible in the data and for real conjugacy classes the classes of involutions are precisely those where the Killing form is positive definite.
-Moreover, we see also that for real conjugacy classes those which are not classes of involutions have precisely an equal number of positive and negative eigenvalues taken with multiplicity, i.e. zero signature.
+The computation of the characteristic polynomial and the eigenvalues gets very slow as the size of the conjugacy classes increase.
+Eigenvalues (with multiplicity) have been computed for all the listed groups, revealing that the Killing form appears to be positive definite whenever it comes from a conjugacy class consisting of involutions plus the (non real) classes 3A and 3B of elements of order 3 and centralizer of size 648 in the unitary group $PSU(4,2)$.
+The link between involutions and positive definite Killing forms is made clear for the nondegenerate case in Proposition \ref{sig}, with the data showing that neither nondegeneracy nor being closed under inversion can be relaxed.

 For the same groups, we have also computed the decomposition into irreps of the adjoint representation on $\C\CC$ by means of character theory, looking for some correlation between both decompositions.
-As the group get larger, the observed behaviour is that the dimensions of the eigenspaces coincide with the dimensions of irreducible representations, so as the group size increases we expect that each eigenspace contains exactly one irrep.
+As the groups get larger, the observed behaviour is that the dimensions of the eigenspaces coincide with the dimensions of irreducible representations, so as the group size increases we expect that each eigenspace contains exactly one irrep.
 The obvious exceptions to this rule are the conjugacy classes yielding reducible Killing forms mentioned in the previous paragraph.

-We have tried to make the correlation between irreps and eigenspaces more precise, and implemented an algorithm that finds the irrep decomposition of each eigenspace.
-However, the exact determination of the eigenspaces turns out to be too slow and memory intensive to be of any practical use except for the few smallest conjugacy classes.
-We hope we will be able to get around this issue in the near future.